|Page Type:||Trip Report|

 It goes nicely by just sticking to the few good holds and using them as shown in the videos.
 It is not entirely protected, since the belay won’t stop you slamming into rocks.
 This is by far the hardest move on the whole traverse.

 Having run into trouble in the gully with the aforementioned ice and snow around the boulder, we took way too long, topping out at 10:40am.
-Even knowing the rock had just been casually soloed,pulling this technical, run-out, 5.9 move at 14,000 feet to summit a major peak is a chest-pounder moment.
+Even knowing the rock had just been casually soloed, pulling this technical, run-out, 5.9 move at 14,000 feet to summit a major peak was a chest-pounder moment.
 The bolt on top affords a safe belay for lowering off and for the second summiteer.

 After summiting Thunderbolt, we moved south on the ridge until we had to choose to go left or right.
 We proceeded left down a sketchy class 4 “chimney” down climb.
 There was a belay anchor which aided us down the last 20 feet.
 Then there was an exposed traverse heading west that took us to the “easy” unroped slab descent.
 The right hand option is supposed to be a 5.6 chimney down-climb.
 I suspect the 5.6 chimney down-climb can just be rappelled down to the easy slabs though I can't recall where I read that.